gvwilson/thirdbit/src/fiction/makers-return/index.md

 Bravo caught Sindy's eye.
-The stricken expression on his face made her heart skip a beat, but there wasn't time to think about that before something made the ground shake beneath her.
+The stricken expression on his face made her heart skip a beat, but there wasn't time to think about that because something made the ground shake beneath her.

 *Thud.*
 The ground shook again.